Clean Label Ideas for Bakers

 Be Smart About Labels

 After the holidays, consumers are inclined to scour ingredient lists and health claims.
-According to Innova Market Insights, roughly three-quarters of U.S. consumers “strongly agree” it’s important for food labels to contain mostly recognizable ingredients.
+According to Innova Market Insights, roughly three-quarters of U.S. consumers “strongly agree” that food labels must contain mostly recognizable ingredients.
 In addition, 91 percent view foods with recognizable ingredients as healthier.

 Maximize Signage